Living at Brooks

 While Brooks enjoys a pastoral setting overlooking Lake Cochichewick, it's anything but sleepy.
 The active campus remains bustling at all hours of the day and into the night as students from all over the United States, and the world, come together as one community.

-In the last five years, Brooks has enrolled students hailing from 29 states and 26 countries.
-In a single dorm, you might find a freshman from Afghanistan, Germany, or Japan, or a senior from California, Kentucky or Wisconsin.
-(You can find a full list of the geographic distribution of our student body on the Facts and Figures page.)
+In the last five years, Brooks has enrolled students hailing from 31 states and 23 countries.
+In a single dorm, you might find a freshman from Germany, Hong Kong or Japan, or a senior from California, Texas or Wisconsin.

 live on campus

 A full 70 percent of students live at Brooks, some from neighboring communities, others from across the globe.